 Students are advised that dates of travel that fall within term/class time will not be issued.

-In order for us to assist you in extending your study visa, you must adhere to the following requirements:
+For us to assist you in extending your study visa, you must adhere to the following requirements:

 1. you must have satisfied the Griffith College English language requirements